JuJu2181/Laravel_Ecommerce/my_notes.md

 # I will use sections for users and components for admin

 ## using layouts in bottom up concept and using the components is top-bottom concept

+## for session timeout of token we modify the env file in session_time

+Assignments
+## form request validation
+## update validation
+## delete implementation